robjinman/richard/README.md

 Richard
 =======

-**Richard is gaining power.**
+*Richard is gaining power.*

 Named after one of the first programs I ever wrote as a child, Richard started out as a personal effort to learn more about machine learning.
+The original Richard was meant to be a "virus", but the most malicious thing I could do on my Psion Series 3 personal organiser was print the phrase "Richard is gaining power" in an infinite loop.

+The new version of Richard is strictly benevolent.

 In its current form, Richard is a CLI application that performs classification using a neural network.
-Supported layer types currently include dense, convolutional, and max pooling.
-Ultimately, I'd like this project to encompass a library, a CLI wrapper, a GUI application, and possibly bindings to other languages.
+Supported layer types include dense, convolutional, and max pooling, but there will likely be others in the future.

 GPU acceleration is supported with Vulkan compute shaders, but this is a work in progress.

-The original Richard was meant to be a "virus", but the most malicious thing I could do on my Psion Series 3 personal organiser was print the phrase "Richard is gaining power" in an infinite loop.

-This incarnation of Richard is purely benevolent.

 Building